open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 bucket count being a power of two are cheap additional guards.
 Every remote read on the walk is bounded and failure-tolerant, so a target that is mid-teardown or built differently than advertised costs a dropped context rather than a bad one.

+Tagged words should also be checked for their tag before use, rather than assumed to be of the kind the layout calls for.
+In particular, `OrderedHashMap` header's element count can hold either an Smi or a heap-object pointer;
+"Mutation of the frame map while it is read" below explains when and why.

 ### Interaction with existing functionality